 What we do

-The Family and Community Services (FACS) cluster works with children, adults, families and communities to improve lives and help people realise their potential.
+The Communities and Justice (DCJ) cluster works with children, adults, families and communities to improve lives and help people realise their potential.

 We are the agency in NSW with statutory responsibility for protecting children and young people from risk of significant harm.

-In executing Government policy, FACS will use our organisation’s capabilities and influence in child protection, housing, homelessness and community inclusion to deliver our key priorities.
+In executing Government policy, DCJ will use our organisation’s capabilities and influence in child protection, housing, homelessness and community inclusion to deliver our key priorities.

 Our key priorities:

 - Improve long-term outcomes (especially for Aboriginal children and families)

 - Act as stewards of the service system

 - Improve client experience

 - Develop a modern organisation